-1. Teachers shall be allowed three (3) days of absence each year out of the annual paid leave days allowed in Section A, 1, for personal business or for legal and professional matters which can be transacted only during the school day.
-Subject to Paragraphs 2 and 3 below, none of these days shall be used to extend a school holiday and/or break.
-Personal business days shall not be accumulated from year to year, but will accumulate as paid leave days in the following year.
+- 1. Teachers shall be allowed three (3) days of absence each year out of the annual paid leave days allowed in Section A, 1, for personal business or for legal and professional matters which can be transacted only during the school day.
+Subject to Paragraph 2 below none of these days shall be used to extend a school holiday and/or break.
+Personal business days shall not be accumulated from year to year, but will accumulate as paid leave days in the following year. - 2.
+All requests for personal business days during the last week of school or immediately adjoining other leave days must have the approval of the Joint Committee before they may be granted. - 3.
+A copy of the standard form, Absence Under Personal Business Policy, is reproduced as Appendix D of this Agreement.